qwerfd2/Groove_Coaster_2_Server/README.md

 ### Android

-For android 9+ devices, you need to bypass the `https protection` in order to MITM the connection between game client and server.
+For android 9+ devices, you need to bypass `https` in order to MITM the connection between game client and server.
 If you have root, you can install Certificate Authorities to system level, allowing the device to trust it.
 If you don't have root, I don't think it is possible and you might have to modify the client.

 I will demonstrate the `VProxid` + `Charles` method.